Dental Fillings Yardley, PA

 Dental Fillings: what is the process?

-Dr. Kalochie will begin the process by focusing on your comfort and administering a local anesthetic to numb the area being treated.
+We can often complete a dental filling in one office visit.
+Dr. Kalochie will recommend the most suitable material and type of filling placement for the location and severity of your tooth decay or damage.
+Dr. Kalochie will begin the process by focusing on your comfort and administering a local anesthetic to numb the treated area.
 The next step is to remove the infected or damaged tooth structure and clean the area before placing the filling.

+Dr. Kalochie uses high-quality materials to place your new filling.
+She color-matches the composite resin or ceramic to match your smile.
 When complete, your filling will blend seamlessly and fit comfortably.
-The material will be cured with a special light and the surface is polished for a smooth texture.
+The material will be cured with a special light, and the surface will be polished for a smooth texture.
 Dental fillings will last for many years with good oral hygiene and routine dental care.

 Inlays & Onlays